till/TillStore/README.md

 not even 10 work hours later, this is the initial 0.1.0-alpha release (BE GENTLE).

 People may say, "WTF?!".
 Yeah, correct.
 I wrote a key-value-store in PHP.
-But I did not actually write it to power Yahoo!, I wrote it as a proof of concept, and because I can.
+But I did not write it to power Yahoo!, I wrote it as a proof of concept, and because I can.

-Deal with.
-And enjoy!
+Deal with it.
+And enjoy! :-)

 ## Installation